guilleatm/webGame/README.md

 * HUD in-play screens (both for level 1 and 2):
 * Top-left HUD:
 * Life bar.
 * Player’s nickname.
+OK
 * Bottom-right HUD:
 * Number of remaining platforms to reach the floor and, hence, to be able to complete the level.
+OK
 * Icon of the powerup in effect, if any.
 * Current level.